Chinese people in Papua New Guinea: Origins

 Beginning in 1888, the German New Guinea Company (GNGC) imported hundreds of indentured Chinese labourers each year, from Amoy (now Xiamen), Hong Kong, Singapore, and Sumatra to work on coconut and tobacco plantations.
 They suffered a fatality rate as high as 40% due to tropical diseases and harsh treatment.
 However, from 1898, the German government formally took over administration of the territory from the GNGC, and promoted free immigration instead of indentured labour.
-Carpenters, shipbuilders, engineers, tailors, and shopkeepers flowed into the territory, spreading out to various towns including Rabaul, Kokopo, Kavieng, Lae, and Madang.
+Carpenters, shipbuilders, engineers, tailors, and shopkeepers flowed into the territory, spreading out to various towns, including Rabaul, Kokopo, Kavieng, Lae, and Madang.
 Ships regularly sailed back and forth to Hong Kong.
 From a population of 200 in 1890, the Chinese community grew to 1427 by 1913.
 Of those, just 101 were women.

-Australian invasion
+Australian invasion and League Mandate

 In 1914, Australia invaded and occupied New Guinea; during the occupation, which continued until 1919, they refused further entry to Chinese.
 In 1920, New Guinea was formally placed under Australian control as a League of Nations mandate; the new administration extended laws of Australia, in particular the Immigration Restriction Act 1901, over New Guinea, making it far more difficult for Chinese to gain entry to the territory.
 Chinese who had settled there before 1922 received permanent residency, but those few who arrived afterwards could only receive temporary residency.

 The Australians' 1921 survey of their new territory found a total of 1,424 Chinese (1,195 men, 229 women).
 The gender imbalance in the Chinese community would largely persist due to the policy of refusing entry to wives and children whom New Guinea-resident Chinese men had left behind in China; as a consequence, some Chinese men took indigenous women as wives instead.
 The children of their marriages tended to be brought up within the Chinese community.

 There were also roughly 100 Chinese in Papua; however, movement between New Guinea and the Papua area was restricted, so the community there remained small.
 A 1933 survey found just five Chinese in Papua; Filipinos formed the dominant Asian group, with a population of 88.
 Port Moresby had only a single Chinese family, headed by Luk Poi Wai, a tailor.

 By the eve of the Pacific War, the Chinese population in New Guinea exceeded 2,000.